Aminuxer/KSysGuard-Addons/README.md

 # KSysGuard-Addons
-Some tweaks amd scripts for KSysGuard - Local monitoring application for KDE
+Some tweaks and scripts for KSysGuard - Local monitoring application for KDE

 Some code for add monitoring UPS, GPU and SNMP-Switches in KSysGuard.